grange85/ahfow-www/collections/_posts/2016/2016-12-18-luna-in-the-usa-and-uk-3-brooklyn-1.md

 <p>Like seeing Luna play.
 They are playing.
 Dean with his plastic slide, or metallic, don't know, it just doesn't matter, I like watching Sean moving his head, playing chords, playing whatever he wants, and I hear Britta playing, Lee too of course, it's probably Freaking and Peaking, I don't know, it's just so good, sometimes I don't care what songs they play, I say stare, I just listen, just listening.</p>

-<div class="col-md-6 pull-right"><blockquote>I like Stockholm, very very much.
+<div class="col-md-6 float-right"><blockquote>I like Stockholm, very very much.
 I always cry when I get back here, with the bus from the airport to where we live.
 It's not my home town, but it's where I feel at home.</blockquote></div>

 <p>&ldquo;They need, time off, for good behaviour.&rdquo; Dean is doing what he's doing best again.
 I'm so glad he never got a job as a banker or anything.
 Dean as a banker.
 He would be good at it.
 Keeping things in order.
 I mean, he gets the band from here to there.</p>